chaoss/wg-metrics-development/focus-areas/contributions/types-of-contributions.md

 - To reference this metric in software or publications, please use this stable URL: [https://chaoss.community/?p=3432](https://chaoss.community/?p=3432)

 <!-- # For groupings in the knowledge base
-Context tags: Contributions
+Context tags:Contributions
-Keyword tags: triage, commits, manage, review
+Keyword tags:triage, commits, manage, review
 -->